 My Writing Process

-When I sit down to begin, I have a list of ten to twenty bullet points.
+When I sit down to begin, I try to have a list of ten to twenty bullet points.
 Who did what, and why, and what absolutely must be revealed during the story for the plot to work.
 I also have a paragraph or two on each of the main characters, giving their age, background, and connection to the other characters.
 I quickly draft the first chapter, which invariably is scrapped and rewritten several times during the overall process.
 As I think more about the characters than what should or shouldn’t happen, as they, and therefore the story, develop, it is not unusual to find that what I thought might happen, doesn’t.
 There are many different reasons for this, but the main one is always that the characters simply wouldn’t have done that, or put themselves in that situation, but I didn’t know that when planning the outline.

 For the best part, I start at the beginning and write in order of events, through to the end.
 If I ever get stuck, on how to move from one event to the other, I occasionally write the scenes out of order, and then all becomes clear.
 I have tried to write totally out of sequence, particularly when it’s become a bit of a slog, and then fill in the gaps, but that doesn’t work well for me, as I always reach that part and change it, if not delete it.
 With the Meredith and Hodge series, most of the stories will have the kernel of the next story at the end.
 I do this, not to frustrate the readers, as the story they are reading has been told, but to remind myself of an idea or development which must be included in the next of the series.